MicrosoftDocs/globalization/globalization/reference/glossary.md

 Similarly, fr-FR content (France) is often adapted for fr-CA (Canada).
 Adaptation can be much less expensive than producing new translations.
 Much of the adaptation process is a direct replacement of words or phrases with different spellings or terminology.
-In some cases, human review and post-editing is used along with automated adaptation.
+In some cases, human review and post-editing are used along with automated adaptation.

 ## ANSI